Swiss National Library: Web accessibility

-This result means that the website of cannot be considered accessible, if the treshold is stablised as 8 out of 10.
+This result means that the website of cannot be considered accessible, if the threshold is stabilised as 8 out of 10.
 Therefore, efforts still need to be made to achieve full compliance with web accessibility directives.

-This section is added to this page in order to raise awarness about the web accessibility barriers faced by persons with disbilities that limit them to equally enjoying the Web.
-Web accessibilily is considered basic human right by the Convention on the Rights of Persons with Disabilities from the United Nations (UN).
+This section is added to this page in order to raise awareness about the web accessibility barriers faced by persons with disabilities that limit them to equally enjoying the Web.
+Web accessibility is considered basic human right by the Convention on the Rights of Persons with Disabilities from the United Nations (UN).